Rezar/Lentil/README.md

 extract_tests_from_file : No test file found.
 test_gpt_tokenizer : 0 tests failed out of 0 tests.
 main: compute buffer size: 9.47 MB
-main: prompt: 'How is Boston'
+main: prompt: 'How is Boston?'
-main: number of tokens in prompt = 3, first 8 tokens: 2437 318 6182
+main: number of tokens in prompt = 4, first 8 tokens: 2437 318 6182 30

-How is Boston?"
+How is Boston?

-"Boston, you can do a lot more."
+There are many questions about Boston, but I'd like to start with one of the most important ones.

-The question came in the midst of a series of tweets from the Boston Globe that were both funny and in need of a response.
-One was from Matt Zoller Seitz:
+Why didn't Boston do a better job of preparing for the World Cup than at home?

-"What's up with Boston?
-You're here, aren't you?
-I know I should give you a break, because I love you.
-You're doing what you do."
+The American teams lost three matches, including an impressive 2-1 win in the final.
+Boston did well in both, but the home series was much tighter.

-Another, a direct quote from a New York Times op-ed by Boston Mayor Marty Walsh, was from another, more subdued source:
+There were two goals in the World Cup, two in Brazil, and two in China.
+What was your impression of these teams, what was your favorite?

-"I don't understand.
-You are right.
-We are here because of what you are doing.
-You are the best that you can be.
-You are a true patriot.
-You are a true human being.
-This is not about who you are.
-This is about who we are.
-This is not just a place.
-This is about all of us.
-This is a city that has been built on the
+I like the Brazilian teams.
+I like the U.S. teams, but I didn't like the U.S. team.
+I thought the U.S. teams were too good.
+They had an outstanding defense, and they had a solid goal scorer.
+They had a great team, but they were slow in the beginning.
+I think that was something that was kind of a surprise.
+I think it was more of an expectation for

-main:     load time =   210.87 ms
+main:     load time =   140.10 ms
-main:   sample time =    32.18 ms
+main:   sample time =    21.43 ms
-main:  predict time =  1623.66 ms / 8.04 ms per token
+main:  predict time =   762.94 ms / 3.76 ms per token
-main:    total time =  1871.03 ms
+main:    total time =   926.81 ms

 ```